 Cycling from Lake Garda to Lake Maggiore

-A fabulous cycling tour in a flourishing and varied landscape, in which you cross national parks, oases and natural reserves.
+A fabulous cycling tour dedicated to the lakes of Lombardy in a flourishing and varied landscape, in which you cross national parks, oases and natural reserves.
 You cycle along waterways zigzagging between green hills, passing characteristic villages, castles… always admiring the brilliance of the sun reflecting on the crystal clear water surfaces of the lakes.
 Sometimes you have to make a small detour, but always you are rewarded with a stunning view of a lake.

 The last days of the tour, continue in the lake areas and at lake Como the route meets the Way of Pilgrims (Via dei Pellegrini), Eurovelo 5.
 Enjoy the hermitages, fortresses, and picturesque villages, which preserve artistic treasures of exceptional value, ancient noble palaces and castles with famous botanical gardens enclosing a peerless silence.
 Lake Maggiore is a stunning end to this cycling tour.
 Make a relaxing boot trip on the lake and visit the enchanting Borromee Islands (Isola Bella, Isola Madre ed Isola dei Pescatori).